The following topics are included in this guide:

-- PRs that include bug fixing must be accompanied by a step-by-step description of how to reproduce the bug.
+- PRs that include bug fixes must be accompanied by a step-by-step description of how to reproduce the bug.

 - PRs that include new logic or new features must be submitted along with:

-- For large features or changes, please open an issue and discuss first.
+- For large features or changes, please open an issue and discuss it with us first.
 This may prevent duplicate or unnecessary effort, and it may gain you some additional contributors.